Car Maintenance Costs – 10 Strategies to Save Money

 Time is money, so DIY maintenance may not be your thing.
 However, if it is a simple task there are many resources online including youtube.com, with straightforward guides that you can use time and time again.
 A little bit of skilling-up comes in handy and can help you save, as long as you don’t mind getting your hands dirty!

 So to sum up, shop around, do your research and make any repairs as soon as possible.
-Remember that for younger cars, manufacturer approved services and repairs can help hold more value in the vehicle.
-The less financial stress you have about your car, the more you can enjoy driving it.
+Remember that for younger cars, manufacturer-approved services and repairs can help hold more value in the vehicle.
+Saving money on your car maintenance costs will take away some financial stress and let you focus on driving.